JakeGWater/vpifg.com/_sources/guides/unreal-composure.rst.txt

 If you followed every step, great work.
 You have setup composure with end-to-end *timecode-integrity* and an intact *color pipeline*.

-Next, we highly recommend :doc:`unreal-composure-lighting` to get your composure looking its best.
+Next, we highly recommend :goto:`guides/unreal-composure-lighting` to get your composure looking its best.